Freshdesk vs HubSpot: Which service software is right for you in 2026?

 When it comes to handling tickets, both are pretty solid, but they approach automation differently.

-Freshdesk is known for its really powerful automation that’s built specifically for support teams.
-It has clever features like load-balanced ticket assignment, which automatically spreads new tickets out so no single agent gets buried.
-You can also set up detailed routing rules based on an agent’s skills, language, or current workload.
-It’s a great fit for busy teams that need fine-tuned control over their ticket queue.
+Freshdesk is known for its automation that’s built specifically for support teams.
+It has features like load-balanced ticket assignment, which automatically spreads new tickets out so no single agent gets buried.
+You can also set up routing rules based on an agent’s skills or language.

-HubSpot Service Hub’s automation strength comes from being plugged into the main CRM.
+HubSpot Service Hub's automation strength comes from being plugged into the main CRM.
 Its workflows can kick off actions in totally different departments.
 For instance, a support chat about an upgrade could automatically create a task for a salesperson, or a great customer satisfaction score could add that customer to a special marketing campaign.
-It’s really good at getting different teams on the same page.
+It’s incredibly effective at getting different teams on the same page and ensuring no lead or service opportunity falls through the cracks.

 Knowledge base and self-service

 Freshdesk gives every user a knowledge base, even on its free plan, which is a big plus.
-It has handy features like the ability to track article changes, set up approval workflows, and even a tool that helps turn an agent’s reply on a ticket into a new knowledge base article.
+It has handy features like the ability to track article changes and set up approval workflows.

-While both platforms give you a place to put your help articles, they don’t really help you figure out what you’re missing.
-This is a common headache.
-A tool like eesel AI can help by connecting to your helpdesk and scanning all your past support tickets.
-It then spots the most common questions your team has already answered and suggests new draft articles, helping you fill in the gaps with proven solutions.
+While both platforms give you a place to put your help articles, you might occasionally need help identifying content gaps.
+A tool like eesel AI can complement your helpdesk by scanning past support tickets to spot common questions and suggest new draft articles, helping you fill in the gaps with proven solutions.

 eesel AI knowledge gaps identification and analysis